nereski/nereski/README.md

 **🔭 Currently working on**

 - [Kiff](https://kiff.app): An iPhone app that helps you eat your food always in its best state, and don't let anything go to waste.
-- [Re](https://getre.app): An app that helps you keep track of medicines and treatments, so you can take care of yourself and your loved ones.
+- [Re](https://getre.app): An app that helps you keep track of medicines and treatments, so you can take care of yourself and your loved ones.<br/><br/>
-- Ninety (coming soon).
-- Unexposed (coming soon).<br/><br/>

 **⚡ Areas of interest (but not limited to):**